ausgerechnet/cwb-ccc/README.md

 </details>
 <br/>

 By default, collocates are calculated on the "lemma"-layer, assuming that this is an available p-attribute in the corpus.
 The corresponding parameter is `p_query` (which will fall back to "word" if the specified attribute is not annotated in the corpus).

-**New in version 0.9.14**: You can now perform collocation analyses on combinations of p-attribute layers, the most prominent use case being POS-disambiguated lemmata:
+Note that you can also perform collocation analyses on combinations of p-attribute layers, the most prominent use case being POS-disambiguated lemmata:
 <details>
 <summary><code>dump.collocates(['lemma', 'pos'], order='log_likelihood')</code></summary>
 <p>